An energy assessment can reduce your businesses' energy use, save money, improve productivity and provide opportunities to innovate.

 Type 1 audits (basic energy audits)

-A Type 1 audit will provide a basic overview of your company’s energy consumption, and a broad estimate of energy savings available from opportunities with relatively short payback periods.
+Provide a basic overview of your company’s energy consumption, and a broad estimate of energy savings available from opportunities with relatively short payback periods.
 These audits are useful for smaller businesses, or to evaluate the broad potential to save energy at larger sites, if energy efficiency has not yet been assessed.

 Type 2 audits (detailed energy audits)

-Type 2 audits provide a more rigorous analysis of your company’s energy consumption.
+Provide a more rigorous analysis of your company’s energy consumption.
 These audits will quantify potential energy savings based on detailed data and analysis of the specific equipment and operating conditions applying to each site.
 This level of audit also includes financial evaluation of opportunities (based on agreed financial criteria) which will help business owners prioritise the opportunities shown in the audit.
 For these audits, installation of additional measurement equipment is not generally required.

 Type 3 audits (precision subsystem audits)

-Type 3 audits are useful for larger businesses with specialist equipment, or companies with major production facilities.
+Are useful for larger businesses with specialist equipment, or companies with major production facilities.
 These audits focus on a major subsystem, such as boilers or compressed air systems, and involve taking additional measurements to quantify opportunities to a higher level of accuracy than less complex audits.

 The Energy Efficiency Council has a list of service providers on its website.

-Tips for selecting an energy efficiency assessor
+Tips for selecting an assessor

 - Have you assessed other businesses in my sector?